ludmillafigueiredo/estar/README.md

 `estar` provides two sets of functions.

-The first set corresponds to functions that can be applied to univariate data, i.e., a time series of a system’s state variable (e.g., individual body mass).
-This set of metrics includes:
+The first set corresponds to functions that measure stability at any level of organisation, from individual to community and can be applied to a time series of a system’s state variables (e.g., body mass, population abundance, or species diversity).
+The properties included in this set are:

 - Resistance
 - Extent of recovery
 - Rate of recovery
 - Invariability
 - Persistence
+- Overall Ecological Vulnerability

-The second set of functions can be applied to multivariate data represented by the time series of the abundances of all species in a community.
-The functions in this set measure the stability of a community at the short and the long time scales.
-In the short term, stability is measured as:
+The second set of functions can be applied to Jacobian matrices.
+The functions in this set measure the stability of a community at short and long time scales.
+In the short term, you can measure:

 - Reactivity
 - Maximal amplification